 Our principal sources of liquidity are cash generated from financing activities.
-As of June 30, 2012 and December 31, 2011, our cash and cash equivalents were \$322,000 and \$100,000, respectively.
-We had a working capital deficit of approximately \$2.1 million at June 30, 2012 and \$2.4 million at December 31, 2011 and we continue to have recurring losses.
-Our anticipated cash needs for working capital and capital expenditures for at least the next twelve months is approximately \$5 million.
+As of September 30, 2012 and December 31, 2011, our cash and cash equivalents were \$8,000 and \$100,000, respectively.
+We had a working capital deficit of approximately \$2.9 million at September 30, 2012 and \$2.4 million at December 31, 2011 and we continue to have recurring losses.
+Our anticipated cash needs for working capital and capital expenditures for at least the next twelve months is approximately \$4 million.
 In the past we have primarily relied upon financing activities and loans from related parties to fund our operations.
 Success in our fund raising efforts is crucial.
 We are actively seeking sources of additional financing in order to maintain and expand our operations and to fund our debt repayment obligations.
-We are converting some of our short-term liabilities to long-term convertible debt and intend to raise near term financing to fund future operations through a convertible debt-to-equity offering.
+We intend to raise near term financing to fund future operations through a convertible debt-to-equity offering.
 We intend to raise additional equity financing to fund future operations.
+Due to these efforts, we could dilute current shareholders and the dilution could be significant.
+Our current cash flow needs for general overhead, sales and operations is approximately \$250,000 per month with additional funds needed for demonstrations of our technology on potential customer units.
+With our expected gross margins on customer contracts, we anticipate we will be at break-even on a cash flow basis when our revenues reach approximately \$12 million annually.
+This break-even target is subject to achieving sales at that level at our expected gross margins, no assurance can be made that we will be able to achieve this target.